dbjennings/toot-synth-model/README.md

 # 1D CNN Audio Generation

-A deep learning project implementing a 1D Convolutional Neural Network (CNN) architecture for audio generation.
+A deep learning project implementing a 1D Convolutional Neural Network (CNN) architecture for toot sound effect audio generation.
 This model uses an encoder-decoder architecture with mel spectrograms for audio processing and generation.

 ## Architecture Overview